brendonakay/brendonakay-hugo-papermod/content/leveling-up-ocaml.md

 I also want to build a module that optionally retrieves the day's input.
 Maybe optionally store it in an input folder?
 Functional programming makes this an easy task since the types are static.
 I know where to "plug in" my module.

+This will also be a lesson in Functors and Modules.